Individual action on climate change: Eating a plant-rich diet

+Meats such as beef have a higher climate impact since cows release methane, a greenhouse gas that is more harmful in the short-term than carbon dioxide.

+A plant-rich diet is identified by Project Drawdown as one of the top individual strategies for reducing greenhouse gas emissions, due to lower emissions from plant-based food production and reduced pressure on land for grazing.
+A 2018 study indicated that one fifth of Americans are responsible for about half of the country's diet-related carbon emissions, due mostly to eating high levels of meat, especially beef.

+A 2022 study published in Nature Food found that if high-income nations switched to a plant-based diet, vast amounts of land used for animal agriculture could be allowed to return to their natural state, which in turn has the potential to sequester 100 billion tons of CO_{2} by 2100.
+In addition to mitigating climate change, other benefits of this transition would include improved water quality, restoration of biodiversity, and reductions in air pollution.

+A 2022 survey found that 51% of Europeans support reducing the amount of meat and dairy products people purchase to address climate change.
+This level of support was higher than among Americans (40%) but lower than among Chinese respondents (73%).
+The survey also found that 79% of Europeans support labeling food products with their carbon footprint to help consumers make more sustainable choices, compared with 62% of Americans and 88% of Chinese respondents.

+A 2023 paper published in Nature Food found that vegan diets reduce emissions, water pollution and land use by 75%, while also significantly reducing the destruction of wildlife and water usage.

+Family planning aspects

-Worldwide population growth is considered as a challenge for climate change mitigation.
+Worldwide population growth is considered to be a challenge for climate change mitigation.
 Proposed measures include an improved access to family planning and access of women to education and economic opportunities.
 Targeting natalistic politics involves cultural, ethical and societal issues.
 Various religions discourage or prohibit some or all forms of birth control.
-Although having fewer children is arguably the individual action that most effectively reduces a person's climate impact, the issue is rarely raised, and it is arguably controversial due to its private nature.
-Even so, ethicists, some politicians such as Alexandria Ocasio-Cortez, and others have started discussing the climate implications associated with reproduction.
+Although having fewer children is perhaps the individual action that most effectively reduces a person's climate impact, the issue is rarely raised, and it is arguably controversial due to its private nature.
+Even so some politicians such as Alexandria Ocasio-Cortez, and others have started discussing the climate implications associated with reproduction.
 Researchers have found that some people (in wealthy countries) are having fewer children due to their beliefs that they can do more to slow climate change if they do not have children.